Mr-Shroom/TryNote/README.md

 <a href="https://trynote.herokuapp.com">https://trynote.herokuapp.com</a>

 ## General info
-This project is a social media application created using MERN stack.
-Users can share photos/videos with other people.
-They can access their profile and view other people's profile/posts as well.
+TryNote is a python web application using flask and sqlite3.
+Users have to login/register and once they login, they can create notes, view existing notes, update them or delete them.

 ## Technologies
 This project is created with: